signalpoint/angular-drupal/README.md

 # angular-drupal

-An Angular module for Drupal Services.
+An Angular JS module for Drupal 7 Services.

 # Intro